-The 'Data-Baseline' column is appended to the Table with initial (x, y) fit data when you create Fit Plot.
-The 'Data-Baseline' column contains the difference between initial y data and baseline approximation (the sum of Fit Curves for which Baseline checkbox is set).

-It is 'Data-Baseline' column that is actually plotted on Fit Plot.
+The 'Data-Baseline' column is appended to the Table with initial (X and Y) data when you create a Fit Plot.
+The 'Data-Baseline' column contains the difference between initial Y data and baseline approximation (the sum of Fit Curves for which Baseline checkbox is set).
+It is 'Data-Baseline' column that is actually plotted on Fit Plot as data.